-Meet Our HAES Team
+Meet Our HAES Aligned Team

-Britt McGrath, Owner of My Health Matters Fitness and Wellness LLC
+Britt McGrath, Owner of My Health Matters Fitness

 Pronouns: she/her/they